justinmayer/tacklebox/ReadMe.md

 ### Solution

-Tacklebox is a framework for the [fish][] shell that makes it easy to organize and share collections of useful shell functions, tools, and themes.
+Tacklebox is a framework for the [Fish][] shell that makes it easy to organize and share collections of useful shell functions, tools, and themes.

 Fish's design philosophy is to avoid including the kitchen sink and only bundle built-in functions that are hard to implement as external tools.
-This lean design is part of what makes [fish][] great.
-The flip side is that you (and other folks like you) might want to do something that [fish][] doesn't do by default, and now everyone is trying to figure out how to solve it by inventing the wheel independently.
+This lean design is part of what makes Fish great.
+The flip side is that you (and other folks like you) might want to do something that Fish doesn't do by default, and now everyone is trying to figure out how to solve it by inventing the wheel independently.

 Tacklebox solves this problem by allowing you to utilize community-curated repositories, enabling only those tools that are relevant to your desired workflow.

 ## Installation

-Assuming [fish][] 2.0+ is already installed, the following will install Tacklebox and [Tackle][]:
+Assuming Fish 2.0+ is already installed, the following will install Tacklebox and [Tackle][]:

     curl -O https://raw.githubusercontent.com/justinmayer/tacklebox/master/tools/install.fish
     cat install.fish  # inspect contents to ensure you understand what it’s doing